jeffdruid/cheap-flight/README.md

 ## Bugs

+- TODO

+### Trail slash in the URL

+- Issue: The tool was not handling URLs with trailing slashes correctly, leading to inaccurate link validation results.

 ### Fixed Bugs

 - Explain the bugs encountered during the development of the Link-Validator Tool and how they were resolved.

+#### Incorrect Identification of Internal Links

+- Issue: The tool was incorrectly saving internal links with the wrong base URL, leading to inaccurate validation results.

 ## UI Improvements